zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: Evaluation

 \subsubsection{Pareto Frontier Analysis}

-We sweep the parameters in \autoref{tab:design_space} to obtain Pareto-optimal designs for each bandwidth, and then construct a global Pareto frontier across all bandwidths. \autoref{fig:pareto_plot} illustrates the design space for a $2^{24}$ Jellyfish gate workload under seven bandwidth scenarios, ranging from DDR-class to HBM-scale bandwidths.
-We account for memory PHY overheads~\cite{nocap, osiris, haac, hbm2, samardzic2021_F1, clake, ark, sharp}, assuming 14.9~mm\textsuperscript{2} per HBM2 PHY and 29.6~mm\textsuperscript{2} per HBM3 PHY~\cite{hbm3}.
+We sweep the parameters in \autoref{tab:design_space} to obtain Pareto-optimal designs for each bandwidth, then construct a global Pareto frontier across all bandwidths. \autoref{fig:pareto_plot} illustrates the design space for a $2^{24}$ Jellyfish gate workload under seven bandwidth scenarios, ranging from DDR-class to HBM-scale bandwidths.
+We account for memory PHY overheads~\cite{nocap, osiris, haac, hbm2, samardzic2021_F1, craterlake, ark, sharp}, assuming 14.9~mm\textsuperscript{2} per HBM2 PHY and 29.6~mm\textsuperscript{2} per HBM3 PHY~\cite{hbm3}.
 For $2^{24}$ Jellyfish gates, the CPU runtime is roughly 182.896 seconds.
 We can hit roughly $1000\times$ speedup with a 207 mm$^2$ design and 1 TB/s off-chip bandwidth, and with $294$ mm$^2$ and 2 TB/s, around $1400\times$ at iso-CPU area.
 For this high-performance regime, a Pareto design around 250~mm\textsuperscript{2} with 1 TB/s (design B) achieves nearly $2\times$ and $3\times$ speedup over 512~GB/s and 256~GB/s configurations.
 These results highlight a key trend in recent cryptographic accelerators where high performance demands investments in high-bandwidth memory technologies (even for small accelerators like NoCap, where the PHY cost alone is $3\times$ the compute area).
-That being said, with our accelerator framework, for applications with looser prover constraints, sub-DDR-scale bandwidths can still yield $100-200\times$ speedups over multi-threaded CPU baselines.
+That being said, with our accelerator framework, for applications with looser prover constraints, DDR-scale or lower bandwidths can still yield $100-200\times$ speedups over multi-threaded CPU baselines.
+In \autoref{tab:pareto_table}, we enumerate three additional design points; we can see that a two-order-of-magnitude speedup is achievable in under 100 mm$^2$, relatively small by crypto-ASIC standards \cite{kim2022_BTS, craterlake, ark, reagen2021cheetah}.